GIVING SOUTHBANK CENTRE’S BRUTALIST VENUES A NEW LEASE OF LIFE AND A LOWER ENERGY FUTURE

-Southbank Centre, with its origins in the 1951 Festival of Britain, is one of the great democratic and imaginative buildings of the last century and holds a unique place in the London arts scene.
+Southbank Centre has its origins in the 1951 Festival of Britain.
+It is one of the great democratic and imaginative spaces of the last century and holds a special place in the London arts scene.

 New plant, modern controls, LED lighting, and production infrastructure delivers an invisible upgrade supporting Southbank Centre’s artistic programme.